Continuized Nesterov Momentum Achieves the $O(\varepsilon^{-7/4})$ Complexity in Smooth Nonconvex Optimization: Convergence Result under Lipschitz Gradient Only

-where (i) is by definition of Poisson integrals.
-It remains to use Proposition~\ref{prop:discretization_constant_param} and the elementary fact that $\sum_{i=1}^k a_i \ge k\; \min_{1\le i \le k}\; a_i$ for any set of real numbers $\{a_i\}_{i=1}^k$. \end{sproof} Technical details are deferred to Appendix~\ref{app:l_smooth}.
-Proposition~\ref{thm:cv_L_smooth} implies that we find, in expectation, a $\varepsilon$-stationary point in at most $O(\varepsilon^{-2})$ gradient evaluations.
+\end{restatable} Proposition~\ref{thm:cv_L_smooth} implies that we find, in expectation, an $\varepsilon$-stationary point in at most $O(\varepsilon^{-2})$ gradient evaluations.
+Perhaps surprisingly, the parameter $\eta'$ can be chosen freely in $(-\eta,+\infty)$, without affecting the result.
 This is a new result for the continuized algorithm \eqref{alg:constant_param_det}, which shows it recovers the known bound of the classical Nesterov momentum algorithms in this setting, see \cite{ghadimi2016accelerated}.
+Proposition~\ref{thm:cv_L_smooth} is a consequence of the following bound, established using Lyapunov analysis for the continuous-time system \eqref{eq:nest_continuized}. \begin{restatable}{lemma}{lsmooth} If $\xz$ is solution of (\ref{eq:nest_continuized}) under Assumption~\ref{ass:l_smooth} with $\gamma \le \frac{1}{L}$, $\gamma' = \gamma + \sqrt{\frac{\gamma}{2}}$, $\eta = \gamma' - \gamma$ and $\eta' > -\eta$, we have